jtolchard/SCANS/README.md

 ```

 Open clientparams.py with a text editor and revise the number and nature of any desired metrics.
-Each metric is stored as a Python dictionaries, for example:
+Each metric is stored as a Python dictionary (within curly braces), for example:
 ```
 helium_level = {
     'name': 'helium_level',                              # Name of the variable